bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

 ## Our Focus for 1.7

 Form-js has grown a lot in the last year or two.
 We've made a lot of experimental calls and built a lot of new things from scratch.
 Adding many features quickly, we introduced some performance slowdowns, among other things.
 It's time to take a step off the gas and clean things up.
+We've already taken some measures in 1.6 in terms of performance, introducing text field debouncing and removing some redundant FEEL calls.

-With the upcoming 1.7 version, we plan to focus on polishing existing features, fixing any issues we're aware of, eliminating architectural pains in the code base, and working on form rendering performance.
+With the upcoming 1.7 version, we plan to focus on polishing existing features, fixing any issues we're aware of, eliminating architectural pains in the code base, and further improve form rendering performance.

 # Wrapping Up